MattNolanLab/Ramp_analysis/README.md

 ## From the pre-processing output:
 1. First make a folder in the top level directory called 'data_in'.
 Download the file 'PythonOutput_Concat_final.Rda' from the Datashare repository into this folder.

 2. In the file 'Setup.Rmd' uncomment line 60 and comment line 63.
 Then execute the code in this file.
-This should load the data, initialise most of the required libraries and initialise functions used for analyses .
+This should load the data, initialise most of the required libraries and initialise functions used for analyses.

 3. You should then be able to execute the analyses.
 Files are named according to the figure for which they generate analyses.
 Our standard workflow is to execute each analysis in order.
 There are some dependencies and things may not work if you execute out of order.
 E.g. Some analyses for Figures 3 and 4 depend on outputs from Figure 2.